usaidpeerzada/auth-ez/README.md

 ## Overview

 auth-ez is a package designed to handle authentication-related functionality (token based) within a Node.js application using Express.
 It provides routes and methods for user authentication, registration, password reset, and email verification.
 This document outlines the structure, methods, and usage of the package.

-> This is the initial phase of auth-ez package, if you find any bugs or have any suggestions please feel free to contact me on my: [email](mailto:usaid@usaid.dev) or create an issue on GitHub repository [auth-ez](https://www.github.com/usaidpeerzada/auth-ez).
-Currently mongoose (MongoDB) and Sequelize (SQL) are supported.
-Prisma support will be added soon.

 ## Prerequisites